 About this Blog

 Thank you for taking an interest in my journey.
-If you are visiting this page it’s probably because you know me, but if for some reason you don’t, here’s the deal: My name is Juan, I am an Argentine-Canadian internal medicine resident working out of Pennsylvania Hospital in Philadelphia with a focus on humanitarian medicine, and these are my field journals.
+If you are visiting this page it’s probably because you know me, but if for some reason you don’t, here’s the deal: My name is Juan, I am an Argentine-Canadian internal medicine doctor who trained in Philadelphia with a focus on humanitarian medicine, and these are my field journals.

 Humanitarian work has always been my goal, even before I started medicine.
 As a final year medical student – at the height of covid no less – I was able to finesse myself an elective with a humanitarian group in the Panamanian Jungle doing point of care mobile medicine.
 Acting as the medical lead due to unprecedented staffing shortages, my first day thrust me right into the thick of it as I ran a trauma in the field for a 13 year old boy kicked unconscious by a horse.
 One broken pulse oximeter, a makeshift stretcher, and two blistered hands from extricating our patient through kilometres of dirt path later, I confirmed what I already knew: that I had found my calling.
 This was the beginning of a career that I have no doubt will take many twists and turns, and a journey that I hope to share with anybody who will care to listen.